You came to Dad as a hired thug,

 and marvel when you flex your “guns” and chew on broken glass.

-that you sometimes like to wear when doing work.
+that you like to wear when doing your work.

-Yet something tells me you’d give the belt away
+Yet something tells me that you’d give the belt away

-if you could simply sit and draw all day.
+if you could simply sit quietly and draw all day.

-which colors the brutal truth of your life
+coloring the brutal truth that’s been your life

-and what you did for the sake of the dollar,
+and all that you’ve done for the sake of the dollar,

 With a smile ear to ear and a clue in your eyes,